nonspecialist/logspout-logstash/README.md

 # logspout-logstash-k8s

 Based off github.com/looplap/logspout-logstash and adding Kubernetes (k8s) labels from pods to each container on the way through

 This version automatically finds the POD container running on the same host, and adds the relevant Kubernetes labels to the log entries streamed to logstash.
-This roughly mimics the capabilities of, say, `filebeat` with the kubernetes prospector
+This roughly mimics the capabilities of, say, `filebeat` with the kubernetes prospector.
+In the case of containers which aren't part of a Kubernetes pod, nothing special happens.

 A minimalistic adapter for github.com/gliderlabs/logspout to write to Logstash